BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Web-Components.md

   `myelement.js`

-2. Creating autonomous elements
-    A custom element is implemented as a class which extends HTMLElement (in the case      of autonomous elements)
+2. Creating autonomous elements: A custom element is implemented as a class which extends HTMLElement (in the case of autonomous elements).

   ```js
   // Create a class for the element